Professor of Neurology, University of Sheffield

 Membership of Editorial Boards

-She has been a research advisory panel member for the Wellcome Trust, MNDA, MRC and the Muscular Dystrophy Association and reviews for multiple grant awarding bodies.
+She has been a research advisory panel member for the Wellcome Trust, MNDA, MRC, the Muscular Dystrophy Association, the Academy of Medical Sciences, the Academy of Science Finland and reviews for multiple grant awarding bodies.

 Membership of National and International Committees